tobbik/lua-t/docs/Coding.rst

 t_abc_* functions would be usually exposed to t_abc.h and such available from other code that can interact with t_abc type variables.
-Most lt_abc... functions will remain static as they are accesed within the class only.
+Most lt_abc... functions will remain static as they are accessed within the class only.

 Exposure Level on Lua side
 --------------------------

-In general, a capitalized function name signals a function which is static to the the Lua class and a non capitalized name indicates a method on a class instance.
-A single underscore before the name indicates a direct call by name, a double underscore signals that a metatabe is involved.
+In general, a capitalized function name signals a function which is static to the Lua class and a non capitalized name indicates a method on a class instance.
+A single underscore before the name indicates a direct call by name, a double underscore signals that a metatable is involved.

 lt_abc_Func
   static method on t.Abc (eg. t.Abc.New)